khadijahrizqy/os201/README.md

 ## Welcome to os201 Github Page by Khadijah

 ### Table of Contents
-log, that is now currently from W00-log.txt to W06-log.txt, and this README.MD!
+log, that is now currently from W00-log.txt to W06-log.txt, and<br/>
+this README.MD!

 ### For more information about github pages,